Next Lesson - Conditions of the Arm

 Diagnosis involves a targeted medical history, physical examination and an X-ray.
 Treatment ranges from rest and NSAIDs to manage pain, to physical therapy, to arthroscopic/open surgery depending on severity.

-Adhesive capsulitis, also know as ‘frozen shoulder’, is inflammation of the capsule of the glenohumeral joint.
+Adhesive capsulitis, commonly known as ‘frozen shoulder’, is a condition involving inflammation of the capsule of the glenohumeral joint.
 It presents with restricted movement and chronic pain that worsens at night and in cold weather (hence the common name of ‘frozen shoulder’).

 In around 5-20% of patients, the opposite shoulder becomes affected within 5 years of the first presentation of adhesive capsulitis.
 Ultrasound and MRI assist diagnosis.
 Treatment is usually pain management with NSAIDs or corticosteroid injections alongside physical therapy but in particularly severe cases, surgical manipulation under general anaesthetic can be a treatment option.

 Rotator cuff tears refer to damage to any of the rotator cuff muscles: supraspinatus, infraspinatus, teres minor and subscapularis.
 The most common muscle to tear is supraspinatus.
-Risk factors include certain repetitive actions (e.g. repetitive overhead activity), smoking, and a family history of rotator cuff tears.
+Risk factors include certain repetitive actions (e.g. overhead activity like painting ceilings), smoking, and a family history of rotator cuff tears.

 This injury is often asymptomatic, but the most common presentation is anterolateral shoulder pain radiating inferiorly, particularly with shoulder flexion.
 Rotator cuff muscles tears cause weakness of shoulder abduction, making normal daily activities such as brushing hair difficult and painful.